2026 COMMUNITY CONVERSATION:

 Shiela’s design journey evolved from her early sewing roots to debuting as a fashion designer in shows in Salida and Denver, CO in 2025.
 Her work blends sustainability, cultural preservation, and modern styling, showcasing Filipino craftsmanship through contemporary silhouettes and upcycled materials.
 She aims to create a global platform where handmade Filipino heritage meets innovative eco-fashion, uplifting communities and inspiring meaningful change.

-• Anu Kochar
+• Anu Kochhar

 DESIGNER